tholonia/iching_cli/book/v2/markdown/hexagram_57.md

 #### In the bustling town of Macondo, a quiet revolution stirred beneath the surface.
 The old ways of trading, marred by inefficiency and petty rivalries, were ripe for change.
 At the heart of this transformation was Celia, a visionary who observed the potential for a unified market from her modest fruit stall in the busy plaza.

-With every sale, Celia shared her vision of a prosperous collective market—a place where trades were smooth and fairness anchored every transaction.
+With every sale, Celia shared her vision of a prosperous collective market, a place where trades were smooth and fairness anchored every transaction.
 Her gentle persistence, like a soft breeze weaving through the marketplace, began to shift the town's mindset.

 Yet, her ideas were not without opposition.
 Old traders clung to their ways, suspicious of the change that Celia proposed.
 Tensions simmered as her vision challenged the status quo, sparking heated arguments under the market's awnings.